Juanen100/SBMI-Decomp/README.md

 If you'd like to contribute to the project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) guide before getting started.

-### Prerequisites

-- You **must** provide your *own* copy of the game and its associated asset bundles.
-- You **must** provide your *own* copy of the game's OBB files.
-Which are to be added to the server itself on compile - ensuring this repo does not contain any copywritten code.

 ## How to set up SpongeBob Moves In!

 If you want to play 5.01.00 or latest (NOT RECOMMENDED), please use the *old and improved* [SpongeBob Moves In!
 4.37.00 branch](https://github.com/Juanen100/SBMI-Decomp/tree/4.37.00-Release) instead for the latest features, fixes, and improvements.